tc-playground/tools-playground/languages/assembly/endianess.md

 * __Usage__ - `Intel`, `IBM`, etc.

-> The individual bytes still have the least significant bit last.
+> NB: The individual bytes still have the least significant bit last.

 ---